VirtoCommerce/vc-docs/dev_docs/docs/Fundamentals/Security/authentication/issuing-and-using-access-token.md

 }
 ```

-The issued access token life time is controlled by the `Authorization:AccessTokenLifeTime` setting, the default value being one hour.<!---Add link to settings - WHAT SETTINGS!?-->
+The issued access token life time is controlled by the `Authorization:AccessTokenLifeTime` setting, the default value being one hour.<!---Add link to settings-->

 ## Client Credentials Flow (Recommended for Machine-to-Machine Communication)